isabelroses/izrss/README.md

 ### Customization

+The main bulk of customization is done via the `~/.config/izrss/config.toml` file.
+You can find an example file here [config.toml](./config.toml).

-You can alter the colors by using the enviorment variables `GLAMOUR_STYLE`.
+The rest of the config is done via using the enviorment variables `GLAMOUR_STYLE`.
 For a good example see: [catppuccin/glamour](https://github.com/catppuccin/glamour)

 ### Nix